Ceratosaurus: Niche partitioning

 Several studies attempted to explain how these sympatric species could have reduced direct competition.
 Donald Henderson, in 1998, argued that Ceratosaurus co-occurred with two potential species of Allosaurus: a short-snouted and a long-snouted form.
 The short-snouted form had a high and wide skull and short, backwards-projecting teeth, while the long-snouted morph had a lower skull and long, vertical teeth, similar to Ceratosaurus.
 Henderson proposed that Ceratosaurus was in direct competition with the long-snouted Allosaurus form, while the short-snouted Allosaurus form occupied a different ecological niche.
 If this was the case, Ceratosaurus might have been pushed out of habitats dominated by the long-snouted morph.
 The distinction between the two Allosaurus forms, however, was questioned by later studies, and the skull of USNM 4734, which formed the basis for Henderson's analysis of the short-snouted form, was later found to have been reconstructed too short.

 Henderson also suggested that Ceratosaurus could have avoided competition by preferring different prey items, and that evolution of its extremely elongated teeth might have been a direct result of competition.
 The elongated teeth of Ceratosaurus could have served as visual signals facilitating the recognition of members of the same species or for other social functions.
 In addition, the large size of these theropods would have tended to decrease competition, as the number of possible prey items increases with size.
 Foster and Daniel Chure, in a 2006 study, concurred with Henderson that Ceratosaurus and Allosaurus generally shared the same habitats and preyed upon the same types of prey, meaning they likely had different feeding strategies to avoid competition.
 According to these researchers, this is also evidenced by different proportions of the skull, teeth, and arms.
+Yun, in 2019, proposed that Ceratosaurus might have relied more on aquatic prey than other theropods, had a narrow ecological niche, and was specialized in less productive habitats, which could also explain the general rarity of the genus.
+Oswald and Curtice, in their 2026 study, suggested that Ceratosaurus might have been specialized on smaller herbivorous dinosaurs that it could kill quickly with its long teeth, while Allosaurus might have been a generalist and Torvosaurus might have been specialized on sauropods.